Part 4 - Part 3

 Incorporating this subconscious influence, learned physical skills and repetitive actions, memorized by, and recorded in the Cerebellum then become semi-automatic.

-These learned physical skills and repetitive actions require little or no Conscious thought.
+Learned physical skills and repetitive actions require little or no Conscious Thought.
 Unless you want to improve on a particular skill.

 The Cerebellum, saturated with Neurons, comes fully equipped with it's own Cerebellar Cortex, which is increasingly being associated with Cognition.

-In conjunction with the Cerebellum and Cerebral Cortex, principally the Motor Cortex, the Basal Ganglia complete the subsystem that controls physical movement.
+Functioning in close Cooperation with the Cerebellum and Cerebral Cortex, principally the Motor Cortex, the Basal Ganglia complete the subsystem that directs physical activity.

-Primarily involved with voluntary movement at the Unconscious level, the Basal Ganglia are also associated with physical habits.
-Both the forming of habits and the execution of habits, once formed.
+Primarily involved with Voluntary Movement, at the Subconscious level, Basal Ganglia are also associated with physical habits.
+Both the formation of habits and the execution of habits, once formed.

-Connections to various other parts of the Brain structure, including the Prefrontal Cortex and Hippocampus, suggest they may be involved in faculties such as memory and learning, including higher Cognitive analytical activities.
+Connections to other components of the Brain structure, including the Prefrontal Cortex and Hippocampus, suggest the Basal Ganglia may be involved in faculties such as Memory and Learning, including higher Cognitive analytical activities.

-The Basal Ganglia and Cerebellum are concerned with movement at an Unconscious level.
+The Basal Ganglia, and Cerebellum, are concerned with physical activity at Subconscious levels.
 The Cerebral Cortex is concerned with movement at a Conscious level.

-In a continuing display of harmonious cooperation throughout the Brain structure, these three units work in synchronization to achieve their purpose.
+In a continuous display of Harmonious Cooperation throughout the Brain structure, the three units work in synchronization to achieve their owner's Purpose.

 The physical skills this accord permits are simply breathtaking.